Last Revised: October 10, 2025

-As an occupational pregnant worker, you have the option to declare your pregnancy for radiation safety purposes.
-Essentially, declaring allows us to drop your annual radiation dose limit from 5,000 mrem (50 mSv) to 500 mrem (5 mSv) over the entire pregnancy.
-It can be a confidential process – we communicate directly with you and are not required to share any information with your supervisor, OccMed, etc. The written declaration can be submitted at any point during the pregnancy, and if you choose to submit the declaration, any necessary changes to your work practices will be discussed with your supervisor, if required.
-The written declaration can also be rescinded at any point should you choose to do so.
+As an pregnant worker, you have the option to declare your pregnancy for radiation safety purposes.
+Declaring allows us to monitor radiation dose to your baby over the entire pregnancy.
+The radiation dose limit during the pregnancy is 500 mrem (5 mSv), or 10% of the annual occupational limit.
+It can be a confidential process – we communicate directly with you and are not required to share any information with your supervisor, OccMed, etc. in most cases.
+Any necessary changes to your work practices to ensure your dose remains within the limits will be discussed with your supervisor, if required.
+The written declaration can be submitted at any point during the pregnancy, and can also be rescinded at any point should you choose to do so.
 This is a completely voluntary process, so you have the right to forgo the declaration.

 Any occupationally exposed pregnant worker can receive counseling and declare their pregnancy if they choose to do so.
 This includes workers at Penn, Penn Medicine, CHOP, the Wistar Institute, and satellite locations.
 Radiation Safety will provide information on dose reduction methods.